JuliaData/DataFrames.jl/docs/src/man/basics.md

 containing the largest element from each row for any number of input columns.

 #### `new_column_names`
+The results of the transformation will be placed into new columns with names defined by `new_column_names`.
 `new_column_names` may be a string, a symbol, a vector of strings, or a vector of symbols.
 In the `source_column_selector => function => new_column_names` transformation form,